techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-authentication.md

 However, Teams Rooms on Windows have some key differences compared to an end user personal computer where Teams desktop runs.
 These differences may impact authentication configurations for Teams rooms.

-## Key differences from from the Teams Desktop application
+## Key differences from the Teams Desktop application

 1. Microsoft Teams Rooms resource accounts are centrally managed by IT administrators in an organization.
 End users don't have ability to sign in / out of Teams Rooms devices.
 1. Microsoft Teams Rooms use Microsoft Entra accounts that are configured with resources mailbox in Microsoft Exchange.